Sierra Leone declares emergency as Ebola death toll hits 729

 NEW AIRPORT CONTROLS

+Sierra Leone said passengers arriving and departing Lungi International Airport would be subject to new measures, including body temperature scans.

-Two regional airlines, Nigeria's Arik and Asky, cancelled all flights to Freetown and Monrovia after a U.S. citizen, Patrick Sawyer, died in Lagos last week.
-He had arrived on an Asky flight from Liberia.
+Two regional airlines, Nigeria's Arik and Asky, cancelled all flights to Freetown and Monrovia after a U.S. citizen, Patrick Sawyer, died in Lagos last week after arriving on an Asky flight from Liberia.

 The WHO said authorities in Nigeria had identified 59 people in the airport and hospital who had come into contact with Sawyer, whose flight also stopped in Ghana and Togo.

-Nigeria's Civil Aviation Authority suspended Asky for bringing Ebola to Lagos, a city of 21 million people and the continent's biggest metropolis.
+Nigeria's Civil Aviation Authority suspended Asky for bringing Ebola to Lagos, a city of 21 million people.

-Health officials are scrambling to avoid an Ebola outbreak in Lagos, but say there are so far no signs of further cases.
+Health officials are scrambling to avoid an Ebola outbreak in Lagos, the continent's biggest metropolis, but say there are so far no signs of further cases.

 Ghana is introducing body temperature screening of all travellers from West African countries at Accra airport and other entry points.
 Authorities there are monitoring 11 passengers who disembarked from Sawyer's flight.